sigasi/sigasi_insights/faq.md

 Sigasi node-locked licenses are locked to the unique MAC address (NIC address) of your computer's network interface.
 An example of a MAC address is: `00:1c:42:00:00:09`.

+Since Sigasi 2.24, you can find your MAC address in the license dialog of Sigasi Studio: click **Help > Sigasi > Configure License...** and look for the line **Local MAC addresses:**

 Floating licenses also require a MAC address, but this needs to be the MAC address of the license server.
 Ask your system administrator.
-Since Sigasi 2.24, you can find your MAC address, in the license dialog of the Sigasi tool.
-Start the tool and click *Help > Sigasi > Configure License...*

 ## The internal web browser does not work on Linux